cherenkov-plenoscope/triangle_mesh_io/README.rst

 Defining a mesh is about defining relations between triangles (a.k.a. faces).
 Unfortunately ``stl`` is just a list of coordinates of triangles.
-Thus in ``stl`` possible neighboring-relations between triangles must be discoverd in an additional search based on their spatial positions.
+Thus in ``stl``, possible neighboring-relations between triangles must be discoverd in an additional search based on the triangles positions.

 While ``stl`` has a surface-normal in its format, it is unfortunately